nspyre-org/nspyre/docs/contributing.rst

    # push changes to github
    git push --set-upstream origin descriptive-branch-title

 You will notice the addition of two new terms -- *branch* and *push*.
 Each repository can have multiple versions of it's codebase that are under development.
 The ``master`` *branch* is the main version of the code on the repository and is the root branch from which all others originate.
 This is the official working version that is used out in the wild and the one you eventually want your changes to appear on.
 When forking a repo, you also get all the different branches at the time of copying.
 When contributing on an issue, you first want to search existing *branches* to check if someone has already started a branch for work on that issue.
 If not, start a new one and make sure to give it a descriptive title so people easily understand what's being worked on (e.g. refactoring-pep8, awg-spyrelet, driver-gui-bug, etc).
+Then you need to *checkout* the branch to which you want to make changes, making sure to *add*, *commit* them so they are reflected locally.

 Finally, the *push* command updates files from one location to another, but in the opposite direction as *pull*. ``git pull`` brings any changes from the target repo on the servers and updates them into the version/branch that you currently have checked out on your local copy. ``git push`` does the opposite.
 It takes any changes on your local copy of the branch you have checked out and reflects those changes on the repository.
 If you don't ``git push`` your commits then they will not be uploaded to the repo; this also means they won't be backed up.
 So it's good practice to push your progress at least daily so it is uploaded to the repository.

   .. note::

-     You can *pull* a branch you are working on from the github repo to get the most up-to-date copy locally, pull one branch into another to take certain *commits*, or pull in the reverse direction to bring your updates into the main repo.
+     You can *pull* a branch you are working on from the github repo to get the most up-to-date copy locally, *pull* one branch into another to transfer certain *commits* between them, or *pull* in the reverse direction to bring your updates into the main repo (i.e. *push* from your local console).

 Creating a Pull Request
 ^^^^^^^^^^^^^^^^^^^^^^^

-Once you've vetted your code for errors, checked to make sure you've followed all the project guidelines, and most importantly, *documented* your code, it's time to make a pull request.
+Once you've vetted your code for errors, checked to make sure you've followed all the project guidelines -- and, most importantly, *documented* your code -- it's time to make a pull request.

 .. image:: images/compare-and-pr.png

 .. code-block:: console

-   # in the main repository you want to merge into, either click the Pull Request tab,
+   # in the main repository you want to merge into,
+   # either
-   # then from the Pull Request page, click the green New pull request button,
+   # click the Pull Request tab, then from the Pull Request page,
+   # click the green New pull request button,
    # or,
    # navigate to the branch you made edits to in the drop-down box on the repository
    # homepage, and click the green Compare & pull request button.